orcular-orga/orcuScooter/Documentation/Assembly.md

 <table> <tr> <td>
         <img width="800" src="images/Assembly/034.png"> <br>
 </td> <td> <ul>
-        <li>Insert a M5 x 16 wing screw in the top hole of the square tube</li>
+        <li>Insert an M5 x 16 wing screw in the top hole of the square tube</li>
         <li>Screw it into the t-nut</li>
 </table>